fbpx

 • Limiting or avoiding large, heavy, or spicy meals close to bedtime

-• Not using the bed for anything other than sleep or sex
+• Refraining from using the bed for anything other than sleep or sex

 A therapist may also identify mental health symptoms that are underlying and contributing to insomnia or worsening symptoms.
 Addressing triggers and other contributing factors often go a long way toward relieving insomnia.